thiagocapuano/waves-documentation/en/smart-contracts/simple-voting-on-the-waves-blockchain.md

 broadcast(invokeScript({dApp: "3Mw2J9yxS8ftQ8FZuD6hsE3fCu494qJqB5r", call: {function: "vote", args: [{type: "integer", value: 25}]} }))
 ```

-If you try to vote again from Aleksei's or Anna's accounts, you will see the error:
+If you will try to vote again from Aleksei's or Anna's accounts, you will see the error:

 <img src="img/voting/repl-error-1.png" width="900"/>

-If you try to vote from the account of the head of the HOA, you will see the error:
+If you will try to vote from the account of the head of the HOA, you will see the error:

 <img src="img/voting/repl-error-2.png" width="900"/>